simpleanalytics/blog/_posts/2022-04-26-4-best-google-analytics-alternatives.md

 {% include video.html slug="2022-04-26-twitter-viewer" %}

 In addition, Simple Analytics is a lightweight analytics tool (3kb).
-Switching from Google Analytics (45kb) will increase your page load speed, increasing your website visitors' user experience
+Switching from Google Analytics (45kb) will increase your page load speed, increasing your website visitors' user experience.

 ### Data interoperability
 It's possible to import your Google Analytics data directly into Simple Analytics, so you won't lose any historical data by switching to Simple Analytics.
-It's also easy to export your data from Simple Analytics by using the API.
+It's also easy to export your data from Simple Analytics using the API.
 In addition, there are multiple integrations with dashboarding tools like Power Bi and Google Data Studio.

 ### Costs
 Simple Analytics has two plans.
 The Starter plan and the Business plan.